Fakeinnovation/Data-Structure-Team-Project--/README.md

 Average Waiting Time : 31.10
 ```

-Use queues to implement the job queue and the ready queue then operate.
+Use queues to implement the job queue and the ready queue, then accordind to each Process's arrival time & burst time operates Enqueue & Dequeue function.
+(It may changed with different algorithms)

 ## Usage